sensei-hacker/inavwiki/OSD-Hud-and-ESP32-radars.md

 Please see this [discussion at RCGroups](https://www.rcgroups.com/forums/showthread.php?3304673-iNav-Radar-ESP32-LoRa-modems) for mode details about the ESP32 modules and the radar project.

 [This is a video demonstrating the hud for both home point and ESP32 radar tracking](https://youtu.be/zzKkcd5_cY4?t=27).

+## What's displayed exactly ?

+* If the marker is the home location, then the home icon is shown, it depends of the uploaded OSD font, it's usually a little house or the H letter.
+Below the marker is the distance, in meters/kilometers if the OSD is set to metric or UK, and in feet/miles if imperial

+* If the marker is a POI sent by the optional ESP32 LoRa Module, the markers are letters A, B, C etc, and below is also the distance, same as above.
+Additionally left and right of the marker will be display the link quality (4 bars  = 100% of packets received, 3 bars = 75%, 2 bars = 50%, 1 bar = 25%, X = link lost), and the relative heading of the other aicrafts : If you and the other aircraft are going in the exact same direction the relative heading arrow will point up.
+If your two aicrafts are going opposite directions then the arrow will point down.

 ##  Troubleshooting